EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where \|\| means byte string concatenation.

-Example: Assume the use of the algorithm AES-CCM-16-64-128 and HSHA-256, K_j and IV_j are therefore the first 16 and 13 bytes, respectively, of
+Example: Assume the use of the algorithm AES-CCM-16-64-128 and SHA-256, K_j and IV_j are therefore the first 16 and 13 bytes, respectively, of

 ~~~~~~~~~~~~~~~~~~~~~~~
    HMAC-SHA-256( PRK_j, info || 0x01 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-calculated with (AlgorithmID, keyDataLength) = (10, 128) and (AlgorithmID, keyDataLength) = ("IV-GENERATION", 104), respectively.
+calculated with (aead_id, length) = (10, 16) and (aead_id, length) = (10, 13), respectively.

 ### EDHOC-Exporter Interface {#exporter}